SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-101/02-data-structures/03-stack/01-stack.md

 <img width="910" alt="Stack" src="https://github.com/SAFCSP-Team/data-structures-and-algorithms-bootcamp/blob/main/data-structures-and-algorithms-101/02-data-structures/03-stack/Images/stack.png">

-> Java provides a built-in generic class called [Stack](https://docs.oracle.com/javase/8/docs/api/java/util/Stack.html) in the java.util package, which can hold elements of any type.

 ## Implementation
-To implement a stack, you can use an [array](https://github.com/SAFCSP-Team/data-structures-and-algorithms-bootcamp/blob/main/data-structures-and-algorithms-101/02-data-structures/01-arrays/01-introduction-to-arrays.md) or a [linked list](https://github.com/SAFCSP-Team/data-structures-and-algorithms-bootcamp/blob/main/data-structures-and-algorithms-101/02-data-structures/02-linked-list/01-introduction-to-linked-list.md).Previously, we learned about the characteristics of each of them, and now let's explore how the application of commands can differ for it.
+To implement a stack, you can use an [array](https://github.com/SAFCSP-Team/data-structures-and-algorithms-bootcamp/blob/main/data-structures-and-algorithms-101/02-data-structures/01-arrays/01-introduction-to-arrays.md) or a [linked list](https://github.com/SAFCSP-Team/data-structures-and-algorithms-bootcamp/blob/main/data-structures-and-algorithms-101/02-data-structures/02-linked-list/01-introduction-to-linked-list.md).Previously, we learned about the characteristics of each of them, and now let's explore how the implementation of can differ for each of them.

 Both array-based and linked list-based implementations have their advantages and trade-offs.
 The choice between them depends on factors such as the expected size of the stack, memory requirements, and the specific needs of your application.